Floor-Gang/rust-discord-bot-template/README.md

 ```bash
 cargo run
 ```
-NOTE: This will panic, and will create a config.yml file for you
+NOTE: This will ask you to enter each of the configuration values.
+If you wish edit the physical config.yml file then type "n" when it asks you if you wish to enter the config details and the bot will close and generate a predefined config.yml file for you to configure.

 Now fill in the config.yml like it asks you to.
 If anything goes wrong for any reason you can manually make a config.yml in the root with this: